Marianandrade23/Marianandrade23/README.md

 • Experienced in developing dynamic web applications with PHP, ASP.NET, and modern frameworks such as Next.js and React, utilizing design tools Figma and Tailwind CSS.

-• Skilled in integrating front-end and back-end technologies using Node.js and Firebase.